AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/fundamentals/editing-content.md

 1. Depois que a ação Layout for selecionada:

-   * As alças de redimensionamento para a exibição do componente.
+   * As alças de redimensionamento do componente são exibidas.
    * A barra de ferramentas do emulador é mostrada na parte superior da tela.
    * As ações de Layout em vez das ações de edição padrão são exibidas na barra de ferramentas do componente.